sinoyou/BUAA_Compile_2019/README.md

 ## Branches
-- **unit2** : Implement lexical parser.
+- **unit2** : Implement lexical parser on FSM.
 - **unit3** : Implement grammer parser with recursive descent method (from top to bottom).
-Use peeking (next one/two) to make recursive no recalls.
+Use peeking (next one/two) to make sure no recall.
 - **unit4** : Implement error analysis of grammer errors and semantic errors.
-- **unit5** : Implement object codes generation.
-Codes can run on MARS but do not get non optimization.
-Only three registers are used, so you can almost regard it as a stack symbol machine.
+- **unit5** : Implement object codes generation of generating middle codes and generating MIPS codes.
+Object codes can run on MARS but do not have any optimization with only three registers being used, so you can almost regard it as a stack symbol machine.
-- **unit6** : Current version, see features for details.
+- **unit6** : Current version, see "features" for details.